 The Company offers a one-year warranty on completed contracts.
-For the six months ended June 30, 2017 and 2016, the warranty claims were not material.
+For the nine months ended September 30, 2017 and 2016, the warranty claims were not material.
 The Company does not anticipate that any additional claims are likely to occur for warranties that are currently outstanding.
 Accordingly, no warranty reserve is considered necessary for any of the periods presented.

 The Company also supplies repurposed containers to its customers.
 In these cases, the Company serves as a supplier to its customers for standard and made to order products that it sells at fixed prices.
 Revenue from these contracts is generally recognized when the products have been delivered to the customer, accepted by the customer and collection is reasonably assured.
-Revenue is recognized upon completion of the following: an order for product is received from a customer; written approval for the payment schedule is received from the customer and the corresponding required deposit or payments are received; a common carrier signs documentation accepting responsibility for the unit as agent for the customer; and the unit is delivered to the customer's shipping point.
-The title and risk of loss passes to the customer at the customer's receiving point.
+Revenue is recognized upon completion of the following: an order for product is received from a customer; written approval for the payment schedule is received from the customer and the corresponding required deposit or payments are received; a common carrier signs documentation accepting responsibility for the unit as agent for the customer; and the unit is delivered to the customer's receiving point, at which point the title and risk of loss passes to the customer.